What is Rollover Risk?

-The Bank is expected to keep its liquidity coverage ratio above 100% at all times and failure to do so attracts a regulatory penalty.
-In March 2019, Banks Liquidity Coverage Ratio fell below 100% and due to severe liquidity crunch in the market bank was not able to roll over its short term liabilities resulting in regulatory LCR falling below the threshold level leading to a penalty for the bank.
+The bank is expected to keep its liquidity coverage ratio above 100% at all times, and failure to do so attracts a regulatory penalty.
+In March 2019, Banks Liquidity Coverage Ratio fell below 100%, and due to a severe liquidity crunch in the market, the bank was not able to roll over its short-term liabilities resulting in regulatory LCR falling below the threshold level leading to a penalty for the bank.

 Through the above example, we try to highlight how rollover risk can lead to regulatory penalties.